|

 how to detect what finish is on a piece and restore it authentically.

-Restoring bakelite or plastic cabinets is mostly a matter of cleaning and
+Restoring Bakelite or plastic cabinets is mostly a matter of cleaning and

 polishing.
 I recommend starting with the gentlest possible means and

-start out with warm, soapy water, some clean, soft cloths, and a soft
+with warm, soapy water, some clean, soft cloths, and a soft

 toothbrush for the small crannies.
 Cotton Q-tips and round toothpicks also